Stargate: Stargate Origins

+Infinity

-InfinityStargate Infinity is an American animated science fiction television series created by Eric Lewald and Michael Maliani as a spin-off from its sister show, Stargate SG-1.
+Stargate Infinity is an American-French animated science fiction television series created by Eric Lewald and Michael Maliani as a spin-off from its sister show, Stargate SG-1.
 The story arc in Infinity is set 30 years into the future and follows Gus Bonner and his team.
 Bonner's team was created after he was framed for a crime he did not commit.
 He escaped from Stargate Command (SGC) after the hostile alien race Tlak'kahn attacked the SGC to find the chrysalis.
 Together with his team he escapes through the Stargate with the chrysalis.
 From that point forward they go from planet to planet until they find the evidence to clear their names while learning about the unique cultures in the galaxy, so that they can one day return to Earth.
-The story arc was never resolved because of low viewership ratings and the show was cancelled in 2003.Stargate Infinity premiered in September 2002 as part of 4Kids Entertainment’s FOX BOX Saturday morning line-up on FOX and went off the air in June 2003.
+The story arc was never resolved because of low viewership ratings and the show was cancelled in 2003.Stargate Infinity premiered in September 2002 as part of 4Kids Entertainment's FOX BOX Saturday morning line-up on FOX and went off the air in June 2003.
 Due to its lack of popularity the show is almost completely unrecognized.
 The series was cancelled before any of its story arcs could be resolved.
 The show was of low budget, which was constantly noted by the media.
-DIC Entertainment released a 4-episode DVD on October 7, 2003 in Region 1.
-MGM Home Entertainment released a five disc season box set on August 13, 2007 in Region 2.
+DIC Entertainment released a 4-episode DVD on October 7, 2003, in Region 1.
+MGM Home Entertainment released a five disc season box set on August 13, 2007, in Region 2.
 Shout!
-Factory, a company known for releasing cult animated series, acquired the rights to the show and released the entire series to DVD on May 13, 2008 in Region 1.
+Factory, a company known for releasing cult animated series, acquired the rights to the show and released the entire series to DVD on May 13, 2008, in Region 1.
 As of 2009, there is yet to come a release of Stargate Infinity package in Region 4, namely Oceania and Latin America.

 The writers and producers of Stargate SG-1, Stargate Atlantis and Stargate Universe and the main canon of the Stargate franchise were not involved with Infinity, and neither MGM, the production teams nor the fans of Stargate consider Infinity to be an official part of the Stargate universe.
 According to Stargate SG-1 co-creator Brad Wright, the animated series should not be considered official Stargate canon.
 Commenting on it, he stated, "I don't have a problem with it.
 I'm just not involved."